-Bawany thinks public safety is holistic, and he plans to ensure there are more mental health resources and non-armed police responses to crime in the neighborhood, he said.
+Bawany thinks public safety is holistic.
+He supports more mental health resources and expansion of the Crisis Assistance Response and Engagement pilot program where crisis workers respond to mental health emergencies, he said.
 He also hopes the alderperson’s office can work with schools to create safe spaces for youth, he said.

 “Public safety isn’t just policing,” he said.

-Bawany hopes to increase the public’s ability to participate in political decisions through practices such as participatory budgeting and community-based zoning processes, he said.
+Bawany hopes to give residents more avenues to participate in political decisions through participatory budgeting and community-based zoning, he said.